harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 Now add some dns record to the domain:
 - Add A record for @ and value is the vps ip address.
-- Add A record for wwww and value is the vps ip address same as A record above.
+- Add A record for www and value is the vps ip address same as A record above.

 It may take a bit to propogate. after that you should be able to access your website through the domain name as well.

-10. Add SSL with LetsEncrypt
+## 10. Add SSL with LetsEncrypt
 ```
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt-get update